bennettslin/yearlings_bobtail_app/LATEST_TODO.md

 # Latest todo
 * Revise five annotations
 * Review ten annotations starting with Vegan
-* Unit dot shows popup annotation if carousel is shown and no previous annotation is selected
 * Onesheet song links
     * Command click should work
     * Don't select song if it's the same song